Updated August 12, 2021

 Due to COVID-19, Florida State Men’s Golf’s 2019-20 season was cut short.
 The Seminoles played in six stroke-play tournaments, winning the Mobile Sports Authority Intercollegiate for the third consecutive year.
-FSU has now won at least one tournament in eight of the last nine years.
-FSU junior John Pak was dominant once again, winning two tournaments and garnering three Top-1o finishes.
+Pak was dominant once again, winning two tournaments and garnering three Top-1o finishes.
 Senior Jamie Li was also tremendous in the shortened season, nabbing two Top-10 finishes and shooting 70.39.

 The development Pak was an enormous highlight to Jones’ 2018-19 season, which also saw the Seminoles grab two tournament wins at the Sea Best Invitational and the Mobile Sports Authority Intercollegiate.
 Pak re-wrote the record books in his sophomore year at FSU, shooting a program low 69.56 for the year.
 He was honored as a first-team All-American by both the Golf Coaches Association of America and Golfweek, becoming just the third Seminole to pick up first-team honors from both organizations in the same year.
 The other two also occurred under Jones’ watch (Daniel Berger in 2013 and Jonas Blixt in 2008).
 FSU also made its 14th consecutive NCAA post-season appearance (now 15 straight following 2021).

 Florida State Men’s Golf achieved three team victories in the 2017-18 year and enjoyed a breakthrough freshman campaign by Pak.
 FSU won the year-opening Doc Gimmler, the Mobile Sports Authority Intercollegiate and the Seminole Intercollegiate.
 Four different individual winners emerged in Pak (Seminole Intercollegiate), Harry Ellis (Marquette Intercollegiate, Mobile Sports Authority Intercollegiate), Li (co-won the Mobile Sports Authority Intercollegiate with Ellis) and Bennett Baker (USA Individual Tournament).